rodg/nier-wiki-backup/lookUp/compendium.md

 ---
 title: Trick Compendium
-description: A collection of everything: skips, clips, jumps, you name it!
+description: A collection of everything, even if not used in runs: skips, clips, jumps, you name it!
 (At least it will be at some point...)
 published: true
-date: 2024-08-19T15:04:09.981Z
+date: 2024-08-19T16:17:25.013Z
 tags:
 editor: markdown
 dateCreated: 2024-08-19T15:00:14.838Z